evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 # Setting up a history.state.gov development system

 Setting up a history.state.gov development system requires installing oXygen XML Editor, GitHub Desktop, checking out GitHub repositories, setting up oXygen to access the files in the history.state.gov project, starting eXist-db, and populating the database.
 Then you will have a complete copy of the history.state.gov website running on your computer, and you can edit files and preview how the changes will look on your computer.
-Once you have completed these steps, read the page on [version control](version-control) to learn how to save your work into our version control system and ensuring you continue to have the latest version of all files in our repository.
+Once you are ready to publish your work, commit and sync the changes into our version control system.

 ## Requirements